-North House today View of the Academic Hub
+CGI of the Academic Hub View of the Academic Hub

 The proposed building is approximately 19,000sm and extends over 6 floors.
 It will house a range of different facilities including Academic Support Services, Institute Administration, a Public and Academic Library and will be the first co-located library in Ireland once completed.

-One of the key aspects of the Academic Hub will be that it will incorporate the historic building now known as the North House into the design.
 First constructed between 1848 – 1854 to the designs of Murray & Denny, the original use of the North House was as the Male Wards of the Richmond Lunatic Asylum.
 It continued as part of the hospital when it became St Brendan’s Hospital before falling into disrepair around 1995 and was no longer used.

 In the Grangegorman Masterplan, this building is referred to as the ‘Top House’.
 The building was adapted for reuse over 2014 ahead of the arrival of the first TU Dublin students in September of that year and the building was renamed as the North House.

 In August 2022, Mack Signs began the installation of a 70m artwork on the Academic Hub hoarding.
 Designed by Fidelma Slattery, the illustration is part of the Grangegorman Histories project.
 This illustration responded to the vision and values of the Grangegorman Histories project.
 The artwork is part of the site’s Hoarding Strategy which aims to offer construction hoarding as a space for creative artwork during development.
 Based on reading the stories of the people who lived and worked on this site over the centuries and made by using details from the buildings you can see all around you on the campus it is designed to reflect the complex history of this place and the staff and patients who lived and worked here.